Countries That Recycle Wastewater Into Drinking Water

 English speakers like to call this water “toilet-to-tap water.”
 Literally: water that goes from your toilet bowl to your faucet.
-It’s an unappealing term that overlooks the many chemical, physical, and biological processes involved in recycling wastewater into high-quality drinking water.
+It’s an unappealing term that overlooks the many chemical, physical, and biological processes used to recycle wastewater into high-quality drinking water.

 Julie Mendret, University of Montpellier